Boolean Algebra Theorems and Laws of Boolean Algebra

 Later using this technique Claude Shannon introduced a new type of algebra which is termed as Switching Algebra.
 In digital electronics, there are several methods of simplifying the design of logic circuits.
 This algebra is one of these methods.

-According to George Boole symbols can be used to represent the structure of logical thoughts.
-This type of algebra deals with the rules or laws, which are known as laws of Boolean algebra by which the logical operations are carried out.
+George Boole introduced symbols to represent the structure of logical thoughts.
+This type of algebra follows specific rules, known as the laws of Boolean algebra, which govern logical operations.

-Boolean algebra or switching algebra is a system of mathematical logic to perform different mathematical operations in a binary system.
-There only three basis binary operations, AND, OR, and NOT by which all simple, as well as complex binary mathematical operations, are to be done.
+Boolean algebra or switching algebra is a system of mathematical logic used for operations in a binary system, utilizing three basic operations: AND, OR, and NOT.

 There are many rules in Boolean algebra by which those mathematical operations are done.
 In Boolean algebra, the variables are represented by English Capital Letter like A, B, C, etc and the value of each variable can be either 1 or 0, nothing else.

-In Boolean algebra, an expression given can also be converted into a logic diagram using different logic gates like AND gate, OR gate and NOT gate, NOR gates, NAND gates, XOR gates, XNOR gates, etc.
+In Boolean algebra, expressions can be transformed into logic diagrams using various logic gates such as AND gate, OR gate, NOT gate, NOR gates, NAND gates, XOR gates, and XNOR gates.

 Some basic logical Boolean operations,